Winn Parish Profile

 Whom We Reach:

-4-H Clubs, school enrichment, camps, field days, publications, newsletters, class series, website, social media, Ag Awareness, A Walk in Nature, CRM ATV Safety, Forestry Awareness, and workshops
+4-H Clubs, school enrichment, field days, publications, newsletters, class series, social media, Ag Awareness, A Walk in Nature, CRM ATV Safety, Forestry Awareness and other workshops

-200 volunteers from 4-H, Master Gardeners, family and community volunteer leaders.
+250 volunteers from 4-H, Master Gardeners, livestock, outdoor skills, family and community volunteers

 Increase productivity and profitability of Louisiana agriculture